namrata5198/Project/README.md

 # Overview About Code Style

-Proper indentation.
+* Proper indentation.
-Proper White Spaces are made use.
+* Proper White Spaces are made use.
-Appropriate declarations are made.
+* Appropriate declarations are made.
-Precise variables are made use.
+* Precise variables are made use.
-Valid naming conventions are done.
+* Valid naming conventions are done.
-Proper Programing practices.
+* Proper Programing practices.
-Block comments are done.
+* Block comments are done whereever required.

 # Testing Of Code

-The code is been tested by various input variables resulting in desired output.Its respective testing code is attached to various files.
+The code is been tested using various inputs resulting in desired output.Its respective testing code is attached to various files.

 # Documentation Done